First Jewish–Roman War: Establishment of Roman garrisons and colonies

 Following the revolt, Jerusalem was garrisoned by Legio X Fretensis, which remained stationed there for nearly two centuries.
 The Roman forces also included cavalry alae and infantry cohortes.
 This increased presence prompted changes in the province's administrative structure, requiring the appointment of a governor (legatus Augusti pro praetore) of ex-praetorian rank.
 Within this new framework, the regions of Judea and Idumaea were designated as a military zone (campus legionis) under the command of officers from Legio X.

 Former soldiers, along with other Roman citizens, established themselves in Judaea.
 Vespasian settled 800 veterans in Motza, which became a colony named Colonia Amosa or Colonia Emmaus.
 He also granted colony status to Caesarea, renaming it Colonia Prima Flavia Augusta Caesarensis and settling many veterans there.
 A large odeon was reportedly built in the city on the site of a former synagogue, using war spoils.
 The devastated port town of Jaffa was re-founded, and a new city, Flavia Neapolis, was founded in Samaritis, near the ruins of Shechem.

 In the Jewish diaspora

 The revolt led to the revocation of many privileges previously enjoyed by Jews in the diaspora.
 Roman authorities took measures to quell possible uprisings, focusing on individuals deemed troublemakers in Egypt and Cyrenaica, which had absorbed thousands of refugees and insurgents from Judaea.
 According to Josephus, a group of Sicarii fled to these regions, where they tried to incite rebellion and, even under torture, refused to acknowledge the emperor as "lord".
-Jewish institutions were now seen as potential sources of rebellion, leading to the closure of the Jewish temple at Leontopolis in Egypt in 72 AD.
+Jewish institutions were now seen as potential sources of rebellion, leading to the closure of the Jewish temple at Leontopolis in Egypt in 72.